windelbouwman/ppci/docs/quickstart.rst

     (sandbox) $ ppci-build.py -h

-If ppci installed correcly, you will get a help message.
+If ppci installed correcly, you will get a help message of the :ref:`ppci-build` commandline tool.

 Download and unzip the examples bundle project here :download:`examples.zip`.